gabrielhs1357/gabrielhs1357/README.md

 ### About me

-I started working in 2019 with an internship opportunity and I haven't stopped ever since!
-I'm currently working using .NET, Azure and SQL Server.
+I'm a Software Engineer with more than 3 years of experience, obsessed with details and quality.
+I currently work with Python, Java and AWS.
+I love technology, learning and being challenged.

 <hr>